 “While delivering the eulogy at my Papa Skip’s funeral two years ago, I had an epiphany,” Jace Fletcher says.
 “While I had not yet thought through the details, I knew that in some capacity my future would be Fletch.”

 Papa Skip is Fletcher’s grandfather.
 And he descends from the Fletcher patriarch lineage that brought the famous corny dog to the State Fair of Texas almost 80 years ago.
 Fletch is not affiliated with the well established Fletcher’s Original State Fair Corny Dogs, which sells those dogs at the State Fair, though.
+In fact, the branch of family involved with Fletcher’s Original State Fair Corny Dogs is suing Jace Fletcher and her mom Vic Fletcher, who serves as Fletch’s co-founder and CEO, in a trademark dispute that hit Plano district court.

 “We have always been best friends, and now we get to build a company together,” she says.
 “My mom is the operations guru and I am the visionary.
 We are the perfect pair.”